Sinking cities: Urbanization

 For the first time in human history the majority of people live in urban areas.
 The United Nations estimates that approximately 68% of the world's population will be living in urban areas by 2050.
 Urbanization has vast implications including the urban planning, geography, sociology, architecture, economics, and public health of a region.
 The rate at which urbanization occurs is also important.
 Slower rates of urbanization allow city planners time to make thoughtful planning decisions.
 Once cities reach maturity, it can take decades for local governments to develop, fund, and execute major infrastructure projects to alleviate the issues brought on by rapid urbanization.

-In particular, some regions in Asia are currently experiencing unprecedented urban growth.
-Currently, the Asian urban population is increasing by 140,000 per day and is expected to nearly double from 1.25 billion in 2006 to 2.4 billion by 2030.
-The more troubling fact is that much of this growth is taking place along the coasts.
-In China, population growth in urban coastal locations was three times the national growth rate.
-Rapid increases in population growth challenge the carrying capacity of these urban environments often leading to mismanagement of natural resources.
-For sinking cities, the most common result has been over-extraction of groundwater ultimately resulting in land subsidence.